eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   Needs to activate an exercise
     -   Can watch the timer during a break
 -   Add more spinners
+-   Add Survey link for the delivery
+-

 # DONE